RxLaboratory/Ramses/src-docs/docs/components/client/steps.md

     - Input a custom hexadecimal color code in the field.
     - Click the ![](/img/icons/color2.svg){: style="width:18px;"} button to use a nice color selector.

-There are three tabs for other details:
+There are a few tabs for other details:

 - ***Applications*** can be assigned to each step; this information is used by the [pipeline](../../pipeline/pipeline.md) tools for automations and to open files.
     - The ![](/img/icons/add_sl.svg){: style="width:18px;"} button contains a list of available applications, and an entry to quickly create a new application without having to switch to the [applications](applications.md) tab.